Pinky and the Brain: Popularity

 Pinky and the Brain were popular on Animaniacs, and the popularity continued into their own series.
-It attracted many of the same fans as Animaniacs and Internet outreach attracted more.
+It attracted many of the same fans as Animaniacs, and Internet outreach attracted more.
 Maurice LaMarche and Rob Paulsen appeared on voice actor tours around the Warner Bros.
 Studio Stores.

 In an interview on the third DVD volume, LaMarche and Paulsen noted that Roy Langbord (vice-president of Showtime), Al Franken, and Barenaked Ladies are fans of the shows.
 Naughty Dog co-founder Jason Rubin was also fond of the series; the character of the Brain served as an influence in the creation of Doctor Neo Cortex, the main antagonist of the Crash Bandicoot video game series.

 Nominations and awards

 Pinky and the Brain won several Emmy and Annie Awards.
 In 1996, the series won an Emmy Award for Outstanding Animated Program for the episode A Pinky and the Brain Christmas.
-Paulsen won the Annie Award for Outstanding Individual Achievement for "Voice Acting by a Male Performer in an Animated Television Program Production" in 1996 and 1997, while LaMarche won the same in 1998.
+Paulsen won the Annie Award for Outstanding Individual Achievement for "Voice Acting by a Male Performer in an Animated Television Program" in 1996 and 1997, while LaMarche won the same in 1998.
 Paulsen also won an Emmy Award for Outstanding Performer in an Animated Program for his role as Pinky subsequently in 1999.
 The series itself won the 1999 Daytime Emmy for "Outstanding Special Class Animated Program".

 The episode "Inherit the Wheeze", in which Brain was subject to the effects of smoking by a tobacco company, won a PRISM Award for its anti-smoking message.